Leadership in a Changing Environment: An Interview with UAW President Ray Curry

 President Curry at the signing of the bipartisan infrastructure bill on November 15, 2021

 One opportunity for UAW members is that the Biden Administration welcomes labor at the table.
 “Unions are part of the solution.
 For too long, we were told that unions are a drain on productivity or wages,” Curry says.
 “It’s not true.
 It’s the bargaining power of workers that drive wages up so we can have the middle class.
 Unions build communities.
 President Biden understands this.
 “An example of this commitment from the White House has been Biden’s support of an expanded tax credit for consumers who purchase an electric vehicle made by union labor.
-“A tax credit is an investment by this country.
+“A tax credit is an investment by this country, much like the Research & Developemt Tax Credit.
 This administration supports union made vehicles because he knows our members deliver quality and value while also recognizing that our members lift the standards of the industry for all auto workers, whether they are union or not.”

 For Curry, a daily mission is advocating for UAW members with allies and policymakers.
 He travels tirelessly and has the reputation of studying up for every meeting.
 “There are many progressive community, environmental or civil rights groups that fully understand that we must demand justice on many fronts to build a stronger future,” he notes.
 “Too often, they try to divide us to conquer us.
 That’s been a tactic designed to stop all of us.”